 Accountability and transparency: the service should be accountable and transparent.

 Transparency: transparency is a prerequisite of accountability.
-While there might be commercial confidentiality concerns or concerns over operational continuity during the process of delegation or redelegation of a TLD, the final decision and the rationale for that decision should be made public or at least be subject to an independent scrutiny as part of an ex-post assessment of service performance; Unless prevented or precluded by business confidentiality, any and all audit reports and other review materials should be published for inspection by the larger community;
+While there might be confidentiality concerns or concerns over operational continuity during the process of delegation or redelegation of a TLD, the final decision and the rationale for that decision should be made public or at least be subject to an independent scrutiny as part of an ex-post assessment of service performance; Unless prevented or precluded by confidentiality, any and all audit reports and other review materials should be published for inspection by the larger community;

 Independence of accountability: accountability should be independent of the IANA Functions Operator and should assure the accountability of the Operator to the inclusive global multistakeholder community;